webbasan/HotasCtrl/doc/readme.txt

 light:
     parameters: <type> <brightness level>
-    where type is on of: mfd, led, all and brightness level is either a numerical between 0 and 127 or a named value: off, dark, half, full, on (same as "full")
+    where type is one of: mfd, led, all and brightness level is either a numerical between 0 and 127 or a named value: off, dark, half, full, on (same as "full")

 led:
     parameters: <LED name> <color>
-    where LED name is on of: A, B, D, E, I, T1, T2, T3, POV, FIRE, THROTTLE, ALL and color is on of: red, amber, green, off, on (same as "green")
+    where LED name is one of: A, B, D, E, I, T1, T2, T3, POV, FIRE, THROTTLE, ALL and color is one of: red, amber, green, off, on (same as "green")
     NOTE: useful values for FIRE and THROTTLE are only "on" and "off".

 line1,line2,line3: